FernRP/FernRPExample/README.md

 This project is some cases of FernRP.

-[FernRP](https://github.com/FernRender/FernRenderCore)：A high-quality and stylized URP-based rendering pipeline extension without replacing the URP version.
+[FernRP](https://github.com/FernRender/FernRenderCore)：A high-quality and stylized URP-based rendering pipeline extension.
 ___

 ## Setup